System Design Space

 Community feedback and idea stress test

-Through GitHub issues and forks, the team sees the limits of single-shot generation: without iterations and project context, quality is unstable, so focus shifts to a "generate -> verify -> refine" loop.
-This period marks the shift from a "generator" to a "managed product assembly environment."
+GitHub issues and forks expose the ceiling of single-shot generation: without iterations and project context, quality is unstable.
+That pushes the focus toward a "generate -> verify -> refine" loop — the product stops being a plain generator and becomes a managed product assembly environment.

 First half of 2024